Pons, Charente-Maritime

 Pons ([pɔ̃]) is a commune in the Charente-Maritime department in southwestern France.
-The city is known for its numerous national historic monuments dating from the 12th century on wards.
-One of the most well known is the 33 meter high Keep of Pons the which is the official symbol of the city.
+The city is known for its numerous national historic monuments dating from the 12th century onward.
+One of the most well known is the 33 m Keep of Pons, which is the official symbol of the city.

 Geography

-The Seugne flows north through the middle of the commune and crosses the town.
+The Seugne flows north through the middle of the city and crosses it..